OUTLINE OF LANGPORT TOWN TRUST

 1. The management and maintenance of the building known as Langport Town Hall, which comprises the original Town Hall and the former British Legion Institute.
 Accommodation in this building is currently leased to Chypps and Somerset Arts Week.
 The Undercroft Market area is currently being used by Kelways Garden Centre to sell plants on Thursday, Friday and Saturday.

 2. The management of the building known as The Hanging Chapel.
 This is currently leased to the Portcullis Freemasons Lodge.

 3. The control of the Fishing Rights on the River Parrett, from Huish Bridge to Monks Lease Clyse, which are currently leased out to the Langport and District Angling Association.

 4. The operation of the Langport Information Centre located in Little Bow, Bow Street, Langport.

-5. The management of the Bagehot Memorial Trust, set up to oversee refurbishment of the grave of Walter Bagehot, located in All Saints' Churchyard, and to raise awareness of Walter Bagehot within Langport and the surrounding district.
+5. The management of the Bagehot Memorial Fund, set up to oversee refurbishment of the grave of Walter Bagehot, located in All Saints' Churchyard, and to raise awareness of Walter Bagehot within Langport and the surrounding district.